Victorian Railways miscellaneous vehicles: Workshops oil transfer wagon

 Within the Victorian Railways there were some wagons which stayed within workshop compounds, and so were never taken out onto the mainline.
 Usually these wagons were conversions from "scrapped" wagons, and for the most part were un-numbered.
 There was one wagon which was unlike any others, recorded as the "Workshops Oil Transfer" wagon.
 It seems to have been in regular 'mainline' use between Ballarat and Newport.
 By 1975 it was stored at the latter, and it may still be there today.

-1925 gas truck

-In 1925 an underframe from a scrapped Y Class carriage was converted to hold some form of gas.
-There is very little information about its existence, but it is known that it had four wheels.
-It entered service in August 1925 and was scrapped in December 1937.

-Pintsch gas Refuse
+Pintsch gas refuse

-In 1933, wagon WT7 was converted to a "Coal Fuel Tank".
-Sometime in the next six years the classification was altered to "Fuel Oil Truck;', still retaining the number 7.
-In 1939 it was converted for a third time, to the "Pintsch Gas Refuse".
-This was done to collect the residue from conversions of shale oil to pintsch oil, which was used for lamps.
+In 1933, wagon WT7 was converted to a "coal fuel tank".
+Some time in the next six years the classification was altered to "fuel oil truck;', still retaining the number 7.
+In 1939 it was converted for a third time, for "Pintsch gas refuse" – the residue from conversions of shale oil to Pintsch oil, which was used for lamps.
 The wagon had a capacity of 2000 gallons (9000 litres).
-It vanished from records after 1939 and was probably scrapped in the mid 1950s.
+It was not recorded after 1939s.